English, BA

 Description

-The Bachelor of Arts (BA) in English is a four-year program that doesn’t just teach you about books—it prepares you to be a highly skilled, top-performing communicator ready for today’s diverse and demanding workplace!
+The Bachelor of Arts (BA) in English is a four-year program that doesn’t only teach you about books—it prepares you to be a highly skilled, top-performing communicator ready for today’s diverse and demanding workplace.

 This degree gives you an amazing foundation in the Humanities while developing the specialized skills employers are looking for.